 You know, you're right.
 I need to do that.
-I need to, I need to get my spiritual life in order.
-I need to look into this more deeply and I probably really do need to put my faith and trust in Jesus Christ, but not yet.
+I need to get my spiritual life in order.
+I need to look into this more deeply.

+And I probably really do need to put my faith and trust in Jesus Christ.
+But, not yet.
 Not now.

 Later.
 Later, I'm going to get serious about this.
-On down the road, I'm going to look into this, but not right now.
-And the later, very often, never comes.
+On down the road, I'm going to look into this. but not right now.
+And, the later, very often, never comes.

-That's the last objection on there that is dealt with and it is one that has, unfortunately, that has damned a lot of souls.
-People say, that's something that I'm going to do one of these days or they say something like, yeah, I've got some bad habits that I need to get rid of, some things that I need to clean up.
+[12:11] That's the last objection on there that is dealt with.
+And it is one that has, unfortunately, that has damned a lot of souls.
+People say, that's something that I'm going to do one of these days.

-[12:34] Actually, I would be embarrassed to come to God in the shape I'm in right now and I just wouldn't want to do that.
-I don't feel that God would or could accept me because I'm this or I'm that or I haven't done this enough or I haven't done that enough and I need to get my act together and then I'll do that.
+Or they say something like, yeah, I've got some bad habits that I need to get rid of, some things that I need to clean up.
+Actually, I would be embarrassed to come to God in the shape I'm in right now.

+And I, I just wouldn't want to do that.
+I don't feel that God would or could accept me because I'm this or I'm that or I haven't done this enough or I haven't done that enough.

+And I need to get my act together and then, then I'll do that.
 Hey, if you think you can clean yourself up to make yourself acceptable to God, then you wouldn't need Christ.

-Truth is, none of us can clean ourselves.
+Truth is, none of us can clean our sins.
 None of us has the kind of detergent that will do the job, but God does.

-And when we come just as we are, sin and all, failure and all, faults and all, imperfections and all, that's the way God wants us to come, just like we are.
+[13:18] And when we come just as we are, sin and all, failure and all, faults and all, imperfections and all, that's the way God wants us to come, just like we are.

-And when we do, he does the cleansing and he reaches into the human spirit and the human heart and cleanses that which really needs to be cleansed and he's the only one who can do that, the only one who can get there.
+And when we do, he does the cleansing.
+And he reaches into the human spirit and the human heart and cleanses that which really needs to be cleansed and he's the only one who can do that, the only one who can get there.

-Paul said when he wrote to Titus, it is not by works of righteousness which we have done, but according to his mercy he has saved us by the washing, the washing of regeneration and the renewing of the Holy Spirit.
+Paul said when he wrote to Titus, it is not by works of righteousness which we have done, but according to his mercy he has saved us.
+By the washing, the washing of regeneration and the renewing of the Holy Spirit.

-[14:04] So when we put our faith in Christ, he comes in, we don't know how he does that.
-We just know that he does and he makes you over again on the inside where only he can reach.
+So when we put our faith in Christ, he comes in, we don't know how he does that.
+We just know that he does.
+And he makes you over again on the inside where only he can reach.

-And this is something that Paul is dealing with with Felix speaks and he wants to get rid of him and I have a convenient season, I'll call for you and we'll continue this discussion later.
+And this is something that Paul is dealing with with Felix and he wants to get rid of him when I have a convenient season, and I'll call for you and we'll continue this discussion later.

-The time isn't now.
+[14:28] The time isn't now.
 And also, he had an ulterior motive.
 He was looking for some kind of a payoff.